-Postman is a very popular and capable platform for working with and testing REST APIs.
+Postman is a popular and capable platform for working with and testing APIs.
 While you are in the exploratory stage with the Shipwell API, we recommend Postman as a platform for familiarizing yourself with the various endpoints exposed through the API.
-Postman is a feature-rich application that can run as a Chrome app or natively in Windows or Mac OSX.

-2) Import the swagger file to Postman as a collection.
-Go to import -> import file, and select the swagger file downloaded in step 1.
+- Import the swagger file to Postman as a collection.
+Click Import > Import file, and select the swagger file downloaded in step one.

-3) Verify that the collection was successfully imported
+- Verify that the collection imported by selecting the folder "Shipwell API."

 Postman environments allow you to make specific variables against both the Production and Sandbox Environments.
 Creation of these two environments is ideal for quick testing.
 To set up a production and sandbox environment:

 - In Postman, click the Cog icon at the top-right of the screen.
 The Manage Environments pop-up appears.

 - Name your environment.
 We recommend Shipwell - prod for production and *Shipwell - sandbox** for Sandbox.